LibraryCarpentry/lc-data-intro/episodes/02-match-extract-strings.md

 > ## Extracting a substring in Google Sheets using regex
 > 1. Export and unzip the [2017 Public Library Survey](https://github.com/LibraryCarpentry/lc-data-intro/blob/gh-pages/files/PLS_FY17.zip) (originally from the IMLS data site) as a CSV file.
-> 2. Upload the CSV file to Google Sheets and open as a Google Sheet if it doesn't do this by default.
+> 2. Upload the CSV file to Google Sheets and open as a Google Sheet if it does not do this by default.
 > 3. Look in the `ADDRESS` column and notice that the values contain the latitude and longitude in parenthesis after the library address.
 > 4. Construct a regular expression to match and extract the latitude and longitude into a new column named 'latlong'.
 HINT: Look up the function `REGEXEXTRACT` in Google Sheets.
 That function expects the first argument to be a string (a cell in `ADDRESS` column) and a quoted regular expression in the second.
 >